Conflict Resolution in Management

 For instance, maybe you sent a request for a team member on Monday.
 By Wednesday, there’s still no response.
 Are they ignoring you?
 Swamped?
 Annoyed?
 In an office, you’d catch them between meetings and clear the air in seconds.
 But remotely?
 You’re left guessing—and stewing over it.

-Managers can consider implementing virtual office hours that allow employees to drop in and engage in conversations, mimicking the spontaneous interactions of a physical office.
+Managers can consider implementing virtual office hours that allow employees to drop in and engage in conversations.
 One fix?
 Virtual office hours.
-Just like an open door in a real office, virtual hours lay strict boundaries on when people can be contacted, and give team members space to talk it out.
+Just like an open door in a real office, virtual hours lay strict boundaries on when people can be contacted.

 Ultimately, remote work often requires more communication to ensure any misunderstandings are smoothed out.